mahdafr/s18-cs5303_pl/README.md

 * Transform the Skolemized form into Conjunctive Normal Form (CNF).
 * Transform the Skolemized form into Disjunctive Normal Form (DNF).

+## Link to GitHub Repository
+The project/program is available for download/viewing at: https://github.com/mahdafr/s18-cs5303_pl

 ### Design
-The project follows a Model-View Controller (MVC) design with a GUI/Frontend, Backend, and a Controller to handle communications between the two.
+The project follows a Model-View Controller (MVC) software design with a GUI/Frontend, Backend, and a Controller to handle communications between the two.

 ## To Run
-### Current Release
+### Releases
+1.0 contains a functional GUI.
-V1.1 contains a functional GUI AND stubs for each classes.
+1.1 contains a functional GUI AND stubs for each class.
-V1.0 contains a functional GUI.
+1.2 contains a functional GUI, stubs for each class, and flowcharts (in PDF and Word formats)

 ### Accepted Forms of Input
 The syntax we will use for propositional formulas is the following: i.e., here are rules that should be used when putting together propositional formulas.